smcconaha/mind-reader/pseudo.md

 ---
 # FUNCTIONALITY
 ---
-INIT

-START on currentPage 0

-IF CLICK on the goBtn or nextBtn
-    THEN increment currentPage by one
-ENDIF

-IF CLICK on resetBtn
-    THEN currentPage is reset to 0
-END IF

-FUNCTION
-    IF html element does not contain content
-    THEN set to hidden
-ENDFUNCTION

-FUNCTION
+FUNCTION - symbolFun
-    Given this (! @ # $ % & * ) list of symbols
+    Given this (! @ # $ ? % & * ) list of symbols
+    Generate a random number from the array by rounding down the product of a number between 0 & 1 times the length of the array
     Loop through numbers from 0 to 99
     IF the symbol index is divisible by 9
+        THEN the symbol for that index equals THE SAME random symbol ELSE
-        THEN the symbol equals index 0 of the array ENDIF
+        the symbol for that index equals a random symbol ENDIF

-    Concatenate the numbers with " - " and a symbol Return these as an array
+    Concatenate the numbers with " - " and a symbol Return this as an array called symbolArray ENDFUNCTION

+FUNCTION - clearBtns
+    IF goBtn does not contain text
+        THEN hide it
+    IF resetBtn does not contain text
+        THEN hide it
+    IF nextBtn does not contain text
+        THEN hide it
 ENDFUNCTION

-FUNCTION Random
+FUNCTION - updatePage
-    If symbols.length Math.round(Math.floor)
+    LINK HTML text content with state page object values ENDFUNCTION

+---
+# Page States
+---

 IF page 0
     then header and goBtn are visible